AmericanPresidentJimmyCarter/yasd-discord-bot/README.md

 At this time, if you haven't already, you will need to put the stable diffusion weights into `stable-diffusion/models/ldm/stable-diffusion-v1/model.ckpt`.

+Need to download the weights?
+Go to [Huggingface's repository for the latest version](https://huggingface.co/CompVis/stable-diffusion-v-1-4-original/blob/main/sd-v1-4.ckpt), log in, agree to the terms and conditions, then download `sd-v1-4.ckpt`.
+Rename that to `model.ckpt` and put it into the location specified above.

 To start jina with old models disabled when you're all done:

 ```bash